ad-freiburg/spatialjoin/evaluation/README.md

 psql -U postgres -d spatialjoin_db -c "DROP INDEX public.freiburg*;"
 ```

-## Get data, load it into the database, and query it
+## Get all OSM data for a region, load it into the database, and query it

 The following `curl` command produces a TSV file from a SPARQL query that
 contains all geometries that are contained in the region specified by the